 Rather than build a giant, scrolling web page, we chose to let consumers explore individual survey questions and had Tableau automatically pivot the compact detail views on-demand.
 Each visual component in each section is also be selectable and provides even further levels of detail when inspected (Figure 11.10).
 This all required nothing more than a few mouse clicks and drags.
 We never entered even one line of code, yet produced an interactive tool that can be used by anyone with a web browser.
 Plus, we can give the entire workbook (also available on the book’s web site) to other analysts to produce other customized views—provided they also have the Tableau Desktop software.

 Tableau is great for producing straightforward fixed and interactive visualizations using standard charting components.
-However, if you wish to create more specialized interactive visualizations or prefer not to be locked into a proprietary desktop tool, you’ll need to head to your favorite text editor and start coding.
+However, if you wish to create more specialized interactive visualizations or prefer not to be locked into a commercial desktop tool, you’ll need to head to your favorite text editor and start coding.

 Building Browser-based Visualizations With D3